 - Create a profile of an author, illustrator or poet who is an old favorite, someone you remember reading as a child or who has a long history within the field.
 Gather their books, research their biographical information, and determine why their books have stood the test of time and been read by generations of readers.
-Prepare a display of that person's work and be ready to share in a small group about why their books remain significant. - Create a profile of an author, illustrator or poet who writes books reflecting the lives of children from marginalized or underrepresented groups.
+Prepare a display of that person's work and be ready to share in a small group about why their books remain significant.
+Check the chapter on the history of Latinx literature to select this person. - Create a profile of a Latinx author, illustrator or poet who writes literature for and about Latinx communities and experiences and has a body of work for children.
 Include basic biographical information, major works, and why he/she is important to children as readers.
 Also include why you picked this person.
 Discover why this author or illustrator writes or illustrates what he/she does.
-You will briefly present your biographical background sketch to classmates (small group) and you plan a display plus an invitation for your classmates, so they can experience a writing or the artistic technique of your person.
+You will briefly present your biographical background sketch to classmates (small group) and plan a display plus an invitation for your classmates, so they can experience a writing or the artistic technique of your person.
 This engagement should be experiential rather than merely a discussion of the author and illustrator's work.